zhaydar/Cleaning-up-Human-Activity-Recognition-Data/CodeBook.md

 	no copies at all, list columns, a fast friendly file reader and parallel file writer.

- - plyr: A set of tools that solves a common set of problems, where there is need to break a big problem down into manageable pieces, operate on each piece and then put all the pieces back together.

  - dplyr: A fast, consistent tool for working with data frame like objects, both in memory and out of memory.

- - reshape2: n Flexibly restructure and aggregate data using just two
-	functions: melt and 'dcast' (or 'acast')

  - tidyr: An evolution of 'reshape2'.
 It's designed specifically for data tidying (not general reshaping or aggregating) and works well with